michelmansour/fb-power-rankings/README.md

 * __startYear__ - For cumulative power rankings, the year to start in
 * __startMonth__ - Start month for cumulative rankings
 * __startDate__ - Start day of month for cumulative rankings
+* __lowerBetter__ - Categories where a lower score is better.
+Separate abbreviations by commas.
 * __rankingsUrl__ - Where the rankings are hosted.
 Included in post to league message board.

 The script will use the supplied credentials to log in to your league,